 For over 80 years, Curzon has been the UK's go-to place for unforgettable cinema.
 From cult classics and arthouse gems to Hollywood must-sees, we bring you the best films international independent cinema has to offer.
-Find us in London, Canterbury, Knutsford, Ripon and Sheffield.
-Now open in Oxford!
+Find us in London, Canterbury, Colchester, Knutsford, Oxford, Ripon and Sheffield.

 Our weekly show delves deep into one selected film each week, as our staff from head office and cinemas discuss the main independent releases.
 We host filmmakers for interviews and welcome different guests and contributors each week alongside our regular hosts Jake and Sam.
 The Curzon Film Podcast is available on Acast and iTunes.
 Dig into the archives for some classic episodes including Call Me By Your Name with Luca Guadagnino and Lady Bird with Greta Gerwig.